-Top 10 Best Round Storage Ottomans: Compare, Buy and Save
+Top 10 Best Round Storage Ottomans: Compare, Buy & Save

 8. Best Colorful Round Storage Ottoman: Safavieh Hudson Round Storage Ottoman

 If you want your round storage ottoman to make a statement, try choosing one in a bold color.
-This ottoman is available in 21 different colors ranging from robin’s egg blue to tangerine, so there are numerous ways to incorporate a fun pop of color into your living room.
+This ottoman is available in a pretty robin’s egg blue, which complements a variety of decor styles and is an easy way to add a fun pop of color into your living room.
 Measuring at 19 inches tall and 21 inches wide, it’s big enough to hold a decent amount of storage items, but it won’t overwhelm your room.
 Plus, this ottoman is super easy to put to use, as it arrives fully assembled.

 Buy the Safavieh Hudson Round Storage Ottoman here.